The Woman in Black: Angel of Death: Plot

 Back at the house, Jean finds one of the girls trying to strangle herself under the Woman's spell.
 During an air raid, the girl suffocates herself using a gas mask.
-After this death, Harry takes them to his airfield, which is revealed to be a decoy.
-Harry, the only man stationed there, has been disgraced following a crash in which he was the only survivor, and is no longer allowed to fly.
-Eve realises that the Woman has followed them.
-Edward flees and apparently dies by walking into a fire basket.
-Eve, however, realises that Edward is still alive and at Eel Marsh House.
-Realising that the Woman in Black wants her alone, she drives to the island, where she finds Edward walking out into the marsh to drown himself where Nathaniel died.
-She crawls after him, but they are dragged down into the mud by the ghost.
-At the last minute, Harry arrives and saves them, though he is dragged down to his death instead.
+After this death, Harry takes them to his airfield, which is revealed to be a decoy to divert enemy bombers.
+Harry, the only man stationed there, has been disgraced following a crash in which he was the only survivor and is no longer allowed to fly.
+Eve realizes that the Woman has followed them, as when Harry is looking for Edward, he sees a child figure inside a plane decoy, but on clambering inside, he is confronted by a disfigured Tom, now a ghost who glares hatefully at him.
+Edward flees and dies by walking into a fire basket.
+Eve, however, realizes that Edward is still alive and at Eel Marsh House.
+Realizing that the Woman in Black wants her alone, she drives to the island, where she finds Edward walking out into the marsh to drown himself, where Nathaniel died.
+She crawls after him, telling him to think of his mother, allowing Edward to overcome Jennet's hold over him, but as he starts swimming back to Eve, they are dragged down into the mud by the ghosts of Jennet's victims.
+But at the last minute, Harry arrives, diving in and saves them, though he is then seized by the child ghosts and dragged down to his death instead.

 Months later, Eve has adopted Edward, and they are living in London.
-Although they believe they are free from the ghost, once they leave their house, she appears again and smashes a picture of Harry and his crew.
+Although they believe they are free from Jennet Humpfrye, she appears again once they leave their house and smashes a picture of Harry and his crew.